csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Figure 3.20** Employee database for Exercises 3.9, 3.10, 3.16, 3.17, and 3.20.

 b.
-Find the names, street addresses, and cities of residence of all em- ployees who work for “First Bank Corporation” and earn more than $10,000.
+Find the names, street addresses, and cities of residence of all employees who work for “First Bank Corporation” and earn more than $10,000.

 c.
 Find all employees in the database who do not work for “First Bank Corporation”.